 This flexible, flavorful recipe is lighter than the typical take-out version and offers a convenient way to use the miscellaneous odds and ends that may be lurking in your refrigerator or freezer.

 One or two pieces of leftover chicken are not enough to feed most families, but this recipe will stretch them into a complete meal.
 And if you, like us, have marveled at how many containers of rice sit unopened after a favorite Asian takeout meal, you may now consider them a windfall.

 With cooked rice on hand, you’re halfway done with this tasty dish!

 Looking for more shortcuts?

-The use of frozen vegetables in this fried rice dish makes for quick work, as they need not be pre-cooked.
-What’s more, because they are flash frozen at the peak of ripeness, frozen veggies are as healthy as they are handy.
+The use of frozen vegetables in this fried rice recipe makes for quick work, as they need not be pre-cooked.
+What’s more, because they are flash frozen at the peak of ripeness, frozen veggies are as nutrient-rich as they are convenient.

 - 1 1/2 teaspoons plus 1 tablespoon olive oil, divided use

 - 2 tablespoons soy sauce (low-sodium and/or gluten-free, as needed)